Mechanical Systems

 § 04 — Technical domains

-The engineers I train operate across coupled systems — mechanical loads moving through electrical control, thermal limits inside built environments, standards interpreted under time pressure.
-Competency in any one lens is necessary.
+The engineers I train operate across coupled systems — mechanical loads moving through electrical control, thermal limits inside built environments.
 Fluency across all of them is the work.

 Motion, load paths, kinetic and stored-energy hazards across machinery and assembled equipment.